Fundraising

 (a tube will hold about $14 worth of quarters).
 Tell church members that

-trip every time they add quarters to the tubes.
+M&M's stands for "missions money," and ask them to pray for your Camporee trip every time they add quarters to the tubes.
 When a tube is filled, a

 church member can return it to your group.
 Your group's time and effort will

-be minimal with this fund-raiser; plus, you'll have church members praying
+be minimal with this fundraiser.
+Plus, you'll have church members praying

-Level of Difficulty:
+Level of Difficulty

 Medium

-Primary Audience:
+Primary Audience

-$10 / tube maximum (some won'treturn their tubes)
+$10 /tube maximum (some won'treturn their tubes)

-1. This was originally developed as a fundraiser for missions.However, Camporee can have a very similar affect on kids lives, especially ifyou plan ahead to do service activities as part of the experience at Faith onFire Camporee.
+1. This was originally developed as a fundraiser for missions.
+However, Camporees can have a very similar affect on kids lives, especially if you plan ahead to do service activities as part of the experience.

 Scrips

-Materials Needed:
+Materials Needed

-2. Email addresses of family & friends
+2. Email addresses of family and friends

-Description: A scrip is a gift certificate that non-profit groups can purchase at a discount any where from 2-20% off.
+A scrip is a gift certificate that non-profit groups can purchase at a discount any where from 2-20% off.
 This way no extra money is spent by any of the families as the club raises money.
 It does require a little planning ahead as you shop.
 But most of us know that we spend X amount on groceries per month so that is a great place to start.
 Then every month a percentage of what you spent anyway will go to the club.
 Also grandparents, friends, relatives can help because they don't have to live in your area for participate.
 It is relatively easy to manage and is a great way to get the parents involved in the fundraising instead of just the kids.

 www.nationalscripcenter.com

-Level of Difficulty:
+Level of Difficulty

 Medium

-Primary Audience:
+Primary Audience

 2-20%